 When we receive your concern about someone on our register, it goes to our screening team, who assess whether it should progress through our fitness to practise process.

-- Step one: Do we have a written concern about a nurse, midwife or nursing associate on our register?
+- Do we have a concern in writing about someone on our register?

 Meet Lydia, a member of our screening team